SERO999/LLM-as-a-judge-thesis-repo/README.md

 # LLM-as-a-judge-thesis-repo

-The repo for Sebastian Rolf's &amp; Isac Stenemo's thesis project.
+This is the official repo for the thesis project of Sebastian Rolf & Isak Stenemo.

+This repo contains the relevant code utilized in the thesis experiment.